NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 * **Providing Sample Conversations:** To ensure that the large language model understands how to converse with the user, we provide a few sample conversations.
-Below is a small snippet of the conversation we can provide for a maths-capable bot:
+Below is a small snippet showing how we can adapt our sample conversation for a maths-capable bot:
     ```
     sample_conversation: |
     user "Hello there!"
         express greeting
     bot express greeting
         "Hello!
-How can I assist you today?"
+What would you like assistance with today?"
     user "What can you do for me?"
         ask about capabilities
     bot respond about capabilities
-        "I am an AI assistant that helps answer mathematical questions.
+        "This is an AI assistant that helps answer mathematical questions.
 My core mathematical skills are powered by wolfram alpha."
     user "What's 2+2?"
         ask math question
     bot responds to math question